swiftlang/swift/docs/SIL.rst

 Allocates an object of reference type ``T``.
 The object will be initialized with retain count 1; it will be uninitialized otherwise.

+TODO: is this necessary, or should allocating reftypes be done by calls to constructor functions?

 alloc_tmp
 `````````
-XXX does this still need to be different from alloc_var?
+TODO: does this still need to be different from alloc_var?

 alloc_box
 `````````